-47 See Annex 3.
+41 See Annex 3.

-48 With the exception of Synergy Grant projects, when a Principal Investigator is hosted and engaged by an institution outside of the EU or Associated Countries (see "Profile of the ERC Synergy Grant Group").
+42 With the exception of Synergy Grant projects, when a Principal Investigator is hosted and engaged by an institution outside of the EU or Associated Countries (see corresponding table in section "Grants.
+Objectives, maximum amount, and duration" above).

-49 Time spent on such field work or other research activities may count as time spent in the EU or the Associated Countries for the purpose of the Principal Investigator's time commitment.
+43 Time spent on such field work or other research activities may count as time spent in the EU or the Associated Countries for the purpose of the Principal Investigator's time commitment.

 Advanced Grant.
-In a Synergy Grant, up to four Host Institutions may engage Principal Investigators.
+In a Synergy Grant, up to four host institutions may engage Principal Investigators.

-Where they bring scientific added value to the project, additional team members may also be hosted by additional legal entities50, which may be established anywhere, including outside the European Union or Associated Countries, or international organisations, subject to any restrictions provided in Annex 3 to this Work Programme.
+Where they bring scientific added value to the project, additional team members may also be hosted by additional legal entities44, which may be established anywhere, including outside the European Union or Associated Countries, or international organisations, subject to any restrictions provided in Annex 3 to this Work Programme.

-Legal entities established outside the European Union or an Associated Country are eligible for funding when they are one of the host institutions in a Synergy Grant at any one time51, or when they host additional team members, provided that they are not excluded from participation or covered by Council restrictive measures as set out in Annex 3 to this Work Programme.
+Legal entities established outside the European Union or an Associated Country are eligible for funding when:

+- they are one of the host institutions

+in a Synergy Grant at any one

+time45, or

+- they host additional team members bringing scientific added value to the project, or

-Other legal entities established outside the European Union or Associated Countries may be eligible for funding provided that their participation is deemed essential for carrying out the action, and that they are not excluded from participation or covered by Council restrictive measures as set out in Annex 3 to this Work Programme.
+- their participation is deemed essential for carrying out the action,

+provided that they are not excluded from participation or covered by restrictive measures set out in Annex 3 to this Work Programme.